Blog > Productivity > Software Rollout Plan: Introducing A New Tool To Your Org

 Step 6: Hold training sessions

 When your employees are well-equipped to make the most out of the tool, its ROI will compound and grow with time.
-It’s a wise way to invest your time as early as possible — here are some guidelines to help you.
+Here are some guidelines to help you.

 🏋️♂️ Prioritize training sessions for IT and internal champions.
-Their deep knowledge and understanding of how the tool works and how it will directly impact your company is crucial for their role in driving excitement and adoption.
+Their deep knowledge and understanding of how the tool works, roles and responsibilities, and how it will directly impact your company is crucial for driving excitement and adoption.

 🆕 Build tool training and onboarding into the process for new hires.
 What kind of training and resources will they need access to?
 How can you make it frictionless and easy for them to get started with the tool?